swz30/Restormer/README.md

 </table>

 <b>Real Image Denoising</b> on SIDD and DND datasets. ∗ denotes methods using additional training data.
 Our Restormer is
 trained only on the SIDD images and directly tested on DND.
+You can download Restormer's predictions from this Google Drive [link](https://drive.google.com/drive/folders/1rEAHUBkA9uCe9Q0AzI5zkYxePSgxYDEG?usp=sharing)

 <img src = "https://i.imgur.com/6v5PRxj.png">